Required minimum distributions (RMDs)

 How do I determine my RMD amount?

 Collect RMD requirements for each account from the company that holds the account.
-This RMD worksheet from the IRS can also be a helpful supplemental resource.
-Work with my team and your tax professional to help ensure you know what you need to take out and have a plan for when you will take the distributions.
+Work with your advisor and your tax professional to help ensure you know what you need to take out and have a plan for when you will take the distributions.

 What retirement accounts are subject to RMDs?